 Christian B. Ramm

-Previously, he was Finance Manager at Ferd Social Entrepreneurs.
-Prior to that, he was Finance Manager and Country Director for Norwegian People’s Aid in Angola.
-In addition, he has held management positions at Canal Digital Norway AS, Schibsted Förlagen AS, and Schibsted International Books AS.
-He has also worked as a journalist for Finansavisen, a major financial newspaper in Norway.
-Mr. Ramm holds a MSc BA (“siviløkonom”) from Norwegian School of Economics (NHH) and has completed studies in psychology at the University of Bergen (UiB).
+Mr. Ramm’s previous experience includes Finance Manager at Ferd Social Entrepreneurs, Country Director and Finance Manager at the NGO Norwegian People’s Aid in Angola, Finance Manager at Telenor-owned Canal Digital Norway, Managing Director at the publishing house Schibsted Förlagen (Sweden) and MD at Schibsted International Books.
+He has also worked as a journalist for Finansavisen (a major financial newspaper in Norway), and he currently coordinates the communication work in NMI.
+Mr. Ramm holds a MSc BA (siviløkonom) from Norwegian School of Economics (NHH) in Bergen and Universität Mannheim in Germany, and has completed studies in psychology at the University of Bergen (UiB).

 Prior to joining NMI, Mrs. Klawitter was an Investment Analyst with Kempen Capital Management in Edinburgh, Scotland, covering European small-cap equities.
 Mrs. Klawitter holds a MSc BA (“siviløkonom”) from the Norwegian School of Economics (NHH) and an MSc in Economics (Finance) from the University of Edinburgh.
 She is also a CFA Charterholder.